 BSc (Hons) Psychology, University of Glamorgan.

 PhD in preparation for submission.
-Projected hand in date for this is October 2017.
+Projected hand in date: September 2017.

 Bartlett, H. (2011).
 An Interpretative Phenomenological Analysis of Online Gamers’ Personal Experiences, Feelings, and Attitudes towards Massive Multiplayer Online Role Playing Games.
 Paper present at the Welsh Branch Annual Student Conference, Swansea Metropolitan University.